May-Tinh-Sci-Low-Code/Sci-Low-Code/README.md

 6. Optimization

 The next graphic visualizes 2 things:

 A. The Office Technology Stack, exemplified on Excel.
 We have the following layers:
 1. Top layer: Excel, the well-known spreadsheet calculation programm.
-   b.
-Below the VBA = "Visual Basic for Application" layer.
+2. Below Excel-Layer the VBA = "Visual Basic for Application" layer.
 Here, one may automatize Excel by programatically accessing Excel components (cells, sheets, etc)
-   c.
-DLL-Layer: DLL (Dynamic Link Library) are most obscure and represent
-       --> libraries programmed usually in C, and
+3. DLL-Layer: DLL (Dynamic Link Library) are most obscure and represent --> libraries programmed usually in C, and
        --> compiled into machine languages, which
        --> can be dynamically integratedin Excel.